An activity indicator shows that a task or process is progressing (shown here with text labels).

 Use a date picker to let users pick—instead of type—a date or time value that consists of multiple parts, such as the day, month, and year.

 As much as possible, display a date picker inline with the content.
 It’s best when users can avoid navigating to a different view to use a date picker.
-On iPad, a date picker can appear within a popover or inline with content.
+In a horizontally regular environment, a date picker can appear within a popover or inline with content.

 If it makes sense in your app, change the interval in the minutes wheel.
 By default, a minutes wheel displays 60 values (0 to 59).
 If you need to display a coarser granularity of choices, you can set a minutes wheel to display a larger minute interval, as long as the interval divides evenly into 60.
 For example, you might want to display the quarter-hour intervals 0, 15, 30, and 45.